 Trees Provide A Home

 I’m not just talking tree-houses.
-There are thousands of species that live in the treetops, making their homes in the uppermost branches of rainforests and woods around the planet.
+Thousands of species live in the treetops, making their homes in the uppermost branches of rainforests and woods around the planet.
 Providing safety from larger ground predators, the destruction of trees leaves many species at risk of extinction.

 Unfortunately, despite their many benefits, trees are still being culled at an alarming rate, and not just in the Amazon.
 In suburbs, they have fallen prey to residents using copper nails to kill trees to increase the amount of daylight or improve their views.

-If each tree can provide enough oxygen for 10 people to breath for a whole year, then it may be worth rethinking our approach to inner-city trees and plant life as well.
+If each tree can provide enough oxygen for 10 people to breathe for a whole year, then it may be worth rethinking our approach to inner-city trees and plant life as well.